https://invisible-island.net/ncurses/man/

 A small number of terminal descriptions use uppercase characters in

 their names.
-If the underlying filesystem ignores the difference
+If the underlying file system ignores the difference

 between uppercase and lowercase, ncurses represents the "first